 Are All Dietz and Watson or Boars Head Lunch Meats Natural?

 I rarely buy sliced lunch meats from the store anymore, but when I do, I always get whatever is the most “natural”, although now I know more than ever what a loose term that is.
 I went to get some roast beef today to make French Dip and asked to look at the label.
 Of course most people never do this, and since they had to pull it out of the big case for me I got “the look”.
 From what I knew, Dietz & Watson has “OK” meats, not grass-fed, but at least I didn’t think there was any junk in there.

-The Dietz & Watson website says, “To enhance the natural flavors and goodness of the meats, only the freshest all-natural spices and seasonings are added.
+The Dietz and Watson website says, “To enhance the natural flavors and goodness of the meats, only the freshest all-natural spices and seasonings are added.
 We never use artificial flavors, colors or fillers and never any MSG.”

 So far, so good.

-Also, in the Q & A section on their same site, it says this:
+Also, in the Q & A section on their same site, it says this (I see this page is no longer up, but here's what it DID say):

 “Q: What are Corn Syrup Solids?